bioexcel/qmmm_bpg/QM_treatment.rst

 the files within this directory should be automatically included, so there is no need to provide these in you working directory.

-The GTH basis sets are usually recommended in CP2K.
+The GTH basis sets are usually recommended in CP2K, there also exist the molecular optimisted (MOLOPT) GTH basis set.
 Some common options for basis
 sets and their location within the basis set files are shown in the table below.

 +--------------------------------------------------+--------------------------------+--------------------------------------+-------------------------------------------------+
 | Description                                      | GTH (cp2k_root/data/BASIS_SET) | MOLOPT (cp2k_root/data/BASIS_MOLOPT) | Comments                                        |